spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

 **CALCULATOR TYPE**

 The discount can be calculated in two ways:
 * *Percentage*: The discount is calculated as a percentage of the discounted items' prices.
-If selected, you need to set the percentage value (e.g., 25)
+If selected, you need to set the percentage value (for example, 25)
 * *Fixed amount*: A fixed amount is discounted.
 If you select this type, you need to specify the amount (Gross, Net, or Both) for each currency used in your store.

 Example: